lanl-ansi/PowerModelsDistribution.jl/docs/src/eng-data-model.md

 Valid component types are those that are documented in the sectios below.
 Each component object is identified by an `id`, which can be any immutable value (`id <: Any`), but `id` does not appear inside of the component dictionary, and only appears as keys to the component dictionaries under each component type.
 Note that by default, if using one of the parsers, component `id` will be of type `String`, and if a model is created that uses `id` which is not type `String`, it will not be JSON serializable (_i.e._ the `id` will be converted to its `String` representation on export to JSON).

-Each edge or node component (_i.e._ all those that are not data objects or buses), are expected to have `status` fields to specify whether the component is active or disabled, `bus` or `f_bus` and `t_bus`, to specify the buses that are connected to the component, and `connections` or `f_connections` and `t_connections`, to specify the terminals of the buses that are actively connected in an ordered list.
-Terminals/connections can be any immutable value, as can bus ids. __NOTE__: `terminals`, `connections`, `f_connections`, and `t_connections`, can either be type `Vector{Int}` _or_ `Vector{String}`, as long as they are consistant across the whole model.
+Each edge or node component (_i.e._ all those that are not data objects or buses), is expected to have `status` fields to specify whether the component is active or disabled, `bus` or `f_bus` and `t_bus`, to specify the buses that are connected to the component, and `connections` or `f_connections` and `t_connections`, to specify the terminals of the buses that are actively connected in an ordered list.
+Terminals/connections can be any immutable value, as can bus ids. __NOTE__: `terminals`, `connections`, `f_connections`, and `t_connections`, can either be type `Vector{Int}` _or_ `Vector{String}`, as long as they are consistent across the whole model.

 Parameter values on components are expected to be specified in SI units by default (where applicable) in the engineering data model.
 Relevant expected units are noted in the sections below.
 It is possible for the user to select universal scalar factors for power and voltages.
 For example, if `power_scalar_factor` and `voltage_scalar_factor` are their default values given below, where units is listed as watt or var, real units will be kW and kvar.
 Where units are listed as volt, real units will be kV (multiplied by `vm_nom`, where that value exists).

-The Used column describes the situtations where certain parameters are used. "always" indicates those values are used in all contexts, `opf`, `mld`, or any other problem name abbreviation indicate they are used in particular for those problems. "solution" indicates that those parameters are outputs from the solvers. "multinetwork" indictes these values are only used to build multinetwork problems.
+The Used column describes the situtations where certain parameters are used. "always" indicates those values are used in all contexts, `opf`, `mld`, or any other problem name abbreviation indicate they are used in particular for those problems. "solution" indicates that those parameters are outputs from the solvers. "multinetwork" indicates these values are only used to build multinetwork problems.

 Those parameters that have a default may be omitted by the user from the data model, they will be populated by the specified default values.